jASC2/BIS15W2024_group12/README.md

 ## Overview
 This repository serves as a centralized location for organizing and managing the data of UFO sightings.
-The data was sourced from the UFO Sightings dataset available on Kaggle, accessible [here.]https://www.kaggle.com/datasets/NUFORC/ufo-sightings
+The data was sourced from the UFO Sightings dataset available on Kaggle, accessible here: https://www.kaggle.com/datasets/NUFORC/ufo-sightings

 ## Contents
 - ufo_data: This file contains the original data obtained from the Kaggle dataset